 - 12 The CFO is responsible for: - a.
 Maintaining and updating these Regulations and the Corporate Schedule of Financial Delegations.
 Minor amendments and editing changes, including in year changes necessary to align with new or revised legislation or UK law, are logged on page 61. - b.
 Ensuring that any revisions affecting the powers of councillors are approved by Council on the recommendation of the Council Leader and in consultation with the Monitoring Officer (MO). - c.
 Reviewing and reissuing the financial procedures as necessary to support the effective operation of these Regulations. - d.
 Reporting, where appropriate, any breaches of these Regulations to councillors on at least an annual basis. - e.
-Reporting to councillors all waivers and exemptions of Regulations, requested by Services and approved (by the CFO) during the course of any financial year which they have delegated authority to determine. - f.
 Interpreting and/or arbitrating should any uncertainty or dispute arise pursuant to these Regulations in consultation with the MO. - 13 The Regulations are subject to an annual 'evolution' which will be approved by Council and will incorporate: - a.
 Minor amendments and editing changes, described at 12a above, into the relevant section of the Regulations. - b.
 Changes of a more fundamental nature, as identified by a proportionate officer working group made up from representatives of Services and Schools. - 14 For transparency purposes all changes in the annual 'evolution' will be flagged using red text, this will enable both experienced and inexperienced users of the Regulations to clearly identify where changes have occurred year on year.
 Changes from previous years 'evolution' will be incorporated into standard colour text, only the latest 'evolution' is shown in red text.